devleaks/golfleague/common/docs/guide/Rules.md

 it is executed.

-Example of parameters for a Rule would be, for example, the number or players and ties kept after a cut after 2 matches in a 4 matches tournament.
+Example of parameters for a Rule would be, for example, the number or players and ties kept after a cut after 2 rounds in a 4 round tournament.
 (A typical PGA Tour tournament rule.)